aruruka/aruruka-blog/content/post/first-time-i-wrote-a-program-using-chatgpt-and-i-completed-a-python-scrapy-crawler/index.md

 ---
 title: First time I wrote a program using ChatGPT and I completed a Python Scrapy crawler
+subtitle: With the All trend you need to recognize what AI tools can do for you and learn how to how to use them.
 date: 2023-05-24T08:22:48.685Z
+summary: "At the time I used ChatGPT to complete the above Python Scrapy crawler, I had not yet learned the basic skills of prompt engineering.\r

+  After this experience, I am determined to learn the usage and principles of the tools currently available on the market in a systematic way.

+  \r

+  \r

+  ChatGPT and similar instruction-tuned LLMs can help IT techs be very productive.\r

+  But it won't help you achieve your goals if you haven't learned systematically about what you want to accomplish.\r

+  You still need to have a systematic, specialized knowledge of what you're doing.\r

+  ChatGPT is perhaps most useful because it can save you time that you would otherwise spend reading, or practicing (to deepen your proficiency).\r

+  \r

+  If you don't have the expertise and systematic knowledge, then you can't tell if ChatGPT is giving you the right answers."
 draft: false
 featured: true
 authors: